 Many pop singers and rock stars die in their 20s and 30s, often due to overdoses.
 In the contemporary United States, the longest and sorriest war is probably the war on drugs.
 The country has dedicated itself to arresting and monitoring millions of drug traffickers for decades.
 Government officials have given repeated warnings against drugs, yet illegal drug use still prevails.
-Since 2000, over three hundred thousand Americans have died of opioid overdoses.
+Since 2000, over 300,00 Americans have died of opioid overdoses.
 On October 26, 2017, President Trump declared the opioid crisis a public health emergency, and outlined the ways in which he would combat the problem.

-According to the 2017 report by the National Institute on Drug Abuse for Teens, marijuana use among students is rampant: 45 percent of twelfth-graders said they had once used marijuana, and 37.1 percent of them used it in the past year; 71 percent of seniors in high school believed that frequent use of marijuana is harmless.
+According to the 2017 report by the National Institute on Drug Abuse for Teens, marijuana use among students is rampant: 45 percent of 12th-graders said they had once used marijuana, and 37.1 percent of them used it in the past year; 71 percent of seniors in high school believed that frequent use of marijuana is harmless.

 Using ecstasy and smoking marijuana have become standard among young people, while newer and stronger drugs continue to emerge.
 Fentanyl-laced heroin, for instance, is far stronger than heroin by itself.
 A deadly dose of heroin at 30 milligrams is equivalent to merely 3 milligrams of fentanyl.
 Fentanyl has even been called a chemical weapon.
 Yet such destructive drugs are flooding American streets at a terrifying pace, killing many more people than other opioids, simply because it’s so easy to overdose on them.